 Proceedings of the Standing Senate Committee on Aboriginal Peoples

-The Standing Senate Committee on Aboriginal Peoples, to which was referred Bill
+The Standing Senate Committee on Aboriginal Peoples met this day at 5:40 p.m. to

 Senator Charlie Watt (Chairman) in the Chair.